Tony Stewart: 2006 season

 Stewart's 2006 season had up and down notes.
 He had competitive cars and scored early wins at Daytona and Martinsville.
 However, he also had strings of bad luck.
 He also suffered a shoulder injury due to two heavy crashes in both the Busch and Cup races at Charlotte during the Memorial Day Weekend races (Stewart's Busch car hit the Turn 4 wall so hard it even knocked the rear end off the car).
 During the Dover race, he was substituted by Ricky Rudd and, in later weeks, had to drive in pain.

-Additionally, he has once again been involved in several on-track controversies.
+Additionally, Stewart once again was involved in several on-track controversies.

 Following a rough Bud Shootout on February 12, Stewart expressed concern to the media about the possibility of aggressive driving resulting in the serious injury or death of a driver.
 It came during a week in which the racing world remembered the fifth anniversary of Dale Earnhardt's death.
 Just a few days later, during the Daytona 500, Stewart was involved in several incidents with Jeff Gordon, Kyle Busch, and Matt Kenseth, whom he chased halfway across the track to run into the grass.
 "He has no room to complain," Stewart said of his brush with Kenseth.
 "He started it, and I finished it".

 On May 20, during NASCAR's All Star Race, Stewart and Kenseth wrecked again.
 Each driver claimed it was the other one's fault with Stewart saying, "if (Kenseth) thinks it's my fault and I (caused the wreck) he's screwed up in his head."
 Following the wreck, several media outlets proclaimed the new Stewart-Kenseth rivalry as must-see TV.
 The so-called rivalry was short-lived as Kenseth and Stewart participated as friends in a joint promotional tour for DeWalt and The Home Depot; Kenseth also appeared in September at Stewart's Eldora Speedway in the NEXTEL PRELUDE with NASCAR drivers, as well as the ARCA Truck Series event there.

 On July 1, Stewart dominated the Pepsi 400 but after a pit stop seemed like an unlikely contender for the win.
 However, Stewart amazed the audience when in the final 10 laps he drove from 14th up to second place, and passed Boris Said to take the lead and win.
 After the race, Stewart said he no longer wanted to climb the catch-fencing at Daytona because of the fans crowding him but he later changed his mind on that thought.